Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 Coronary arteries are those that carry blood with oxygen to our hearts.

-When these arteries are obstructed by the accumulation of fatty deposits inside them, so they are unable to supply the heart with blood adequately, it is known as Coronary Artery Disease.
-If the heart is not getting the amount of blood and oxygen it needs, it can cause chest pain (Angina), Arrhythmia, or Heart Failure
+When these arteries are obstructed by the accumulation of fatty deposits inside them and unable to supply the heart with blood adequately, it is known as Coronary Artery Disease.
+If the heart is not getting the blood and oxygen it needs, it can cause chest pain (Angina), Arrhythmia, or Heart Failure

-The build-up of this plaque of fat, cholesterol, and other substances in the arteries of the heart can even lead to a Heart-Attack, resulting many times in permanent heart damage.
-This is the most common disease as well as, unfortunately, the biggest cause of death in both men and women in the USA.
+The build-up of this plaque of fat, cholesterol, and other substances in the heart's arteries can even lead to a Heart-Attack, resulting in permanent heart damage.
+This is the most common disease as well as, unfortunately, the most significant cause of death in both men and women in the USA.

 Causes of Coronary Artery Disease